 Cale is featured in an episode of The South Bank Show, a long running UK tv series, aired on March 12.
 The members of noise band Sonic Youth seem ill at ease when they ask Cale some rather bland questions about The Velvet Underground.

 Plays the part of Hubley in The Houseguest, a short movie directed by Franz Harland.
-It is a low-budget spoof of a Bergmannesque summer resort love triangle that ends with a surreal twist.
+It is a low-budget spoof, a Bergmannesque summer resort love triangle that ends with a surreal twist.
 He also composes the music.

 Note: the film was edited by Ramin Niami, who would later direct Somewhere In The City (1998) and Paris (2003), two movies that have Cale music on the soundtrack.

 Cale is cast as an Aryan Leader (that is: a neo-nazi) in an episode of The Equalizer series named Race Traitors.
-Aired in the USA by CBS on June 11, 1989.
+It is about a black family being harassed by racists.
+Aired in the USA by CBS on June 29, 1989.

-Basic setup of this series: a bunch of all American heroes kick the buts of the bad guys.
+Basic setup of this series: a bunch of all American heroes kick the butts of the bad guys.
 And they always win.

-Cale plays a lonely writer in this short movie losely based on the classic story Alice in Wonderland by Lewis Caroll.
+Cale plays a lonely writer in Wonderland USA, a short movie losely based on the classic story Alice in Wonderland by Lewis Caroll.
 Directed by Zoe Beloff.

 Writes the soundtrack for the short movie Dick directed by Jo Menell.
 Features women discussing the male sexual organ and showing pictures of said organ.
 The movie was promoted in a rather corny way: